gmboowa/rMAP-Candida/README.md

 ---

 **rMAP-Candida** is a Dockerized WDL/Cromwell workflow for paired-end *Candida* whole-genome sequencing analysis.
-It integrates read QC and trimming, *Candida*-focused species typing, de novo assembly, assembly-contiguity assessment, optional genome-completeness assessment, curated antifungal-resistance marker screening, species-aware phylogenomics, pairwise SNP-distance summaries, and an integrated HTML surveillance report.
+It integrates read QC & trimming, *Candida*-focused species typing, *de novo* assembly, assembly-contiguity assessment, optional genome-completeness assessment, curated antifungal-resistance marker screening, species-aware phylogenomics, pairwise SNP-distance summaries & an integrated HTML surveillance report.

-The workflow is intended for **research, training, method benchmarking, outbreak-investigation support, and public-health genomic surveillance**.
+The workflow is intended for **research, training, method benchmarking, outbreak-investigation support & public-health genomic surveillance**.
 It is **not a standalone clinical diagnostic system**.
-Antifungal-resistance results are reported as genomic screening evidence and should be interpreted with species identity, sample metadata, validated catalogues, and phenotypic antifungal susceptibility testing where required.
+Antifungal-resistance results are reported as genomic screening evidence & should be interpreted with species identity, sample metadata, validated catalogues & phenotypic antifungal susceptibility testing where required.

 ---